djccarew/app-modernization-microservices-lab/README.md

 ###  Step 1: Prepare for installation

-Like a typical  Kubernetes app Stock Trader use secrets and ConfigMaps to store information needed by one  or more microservices to access external  services and other microservices.
+Like a typical  Kubernetes app, Stock Trader use secrets and ConfigMaps to store information needed by one  or more microservices to access external  services and other microservices.
 We've  provided that info in a file hosted in Cloud Storage and there is a script that you'll use to retrieve it.

 1. From a terminal window clone the Github repo that has everything needed to deploy the aggregated Stock Trader app.